Kelly Murphy

-Kelly Murphy is an American author, illustrator and educator.
-She is based in Providence, Rhode Island.
+Kelly Murphy is an American author and illustrator based in Providence, Rhode Island.

 Early life

 Murphy was born in Boston, Massachusetts and raised in southeastern Massachusetts.
 She attended the Rhode Island School of Design (RISD) in Providence, Rhode Island.
-Her student work receiving distinction from the Society of Illustrators of New York.
+Her student work received distinction from the Society of Illustrators of New York.
 After graduating with a Bachelor of Fine Arts degree in illustration in 1999, Murphy started a freelance career as an editorial and children's books illustrator.

 Career

-She wrote and illustrated her first picture book, The Boll Weevil Ball, in 2002 and has since illustrated more than 40 books for children, including stories written by authors Dave Eggers, J. Patrick Lewis, Linda Sue Park, Richard Peck, Beatrix Potter and Jane Yolen.
+She wrote and illustrated her first picture book, The Boll Weevil Ball, in 2002 and has since illustrated more than 50 books for children, including stories written by authors Dave Eggers, J. Patrick Lewis, Linda Sue Park, Richard Peck, Beatrix Potter and Jane Yolen.
 Murphy has also created artwork for theater, film and animation, including character designs for the Sesame Workshop animated show Esme & Roy on HBO, and the 2013 documentary Muscle Shoals.

 She has taught at the Massachusetts College of Art and Design and Montserrat College of Art, and is a faculty member of the Rhode Island School of Design.